-The Directors do not consider that the principal risks and uncertainties have changed since the publication of the annual report and accounts for the year ended 28 February 2018 (as explained on page 27 of the annual report).
+The Directors do not consider that the principal risks and uncertainties have changed since the publication of the annual report and accounts for the year ended 28 February 2018 (as explained in Report of the Directors of the annual report).
 The Directors continue to monitor the risks to the Company.
 These risks include the Company's exposure to Euro and Sterling currencies and the impact of austerity measures being adopted in countries within which the Company invests.